fosshack/News-Vibe/README.md

 * [Python Django] - Python Framework!
 * [Atom Editor] - awesome web-based text editor
-* [GitKraken] - Markdown parser done right.
+* [Git] - Markdown parser done right.
 Fast and easy to extend.
 * [Twitter Bootstrap] - great UI boilerplate for modern web apps
 * [AYLIEN Intelligence] - AYLIEN Text Analysis API is a package of Natural Language Processing, Information Retrieval and Machine Learning tools for extracting meaning and insight from textual and visual content with ease.
 * [jQuery] - A Lightweight Javascript Framework